ephil-ai/ephil.ai/content/event/2024-talk-evaluating-performance-llms/index.md

 # Is this a featured talk? (true/false)
 featured: false

+# Recommend similar content to your readers at the end of pages
+show_related: true

 # Featured image
 # To use, place an image named `featured.jpg/png` in your page's folder.
 # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width